OpSimple/hackchat-electron/README.md

 - You need to enter the channel name, nickname and password in the channel input box prompted at the homepage as `channel#nickname#password`.
 - You can right click anywhere in the app to get an option to open developer tools and navigate back to homepage.
+- *NEW* Now, you can inject js files into the client.js of hack.chat to alter any function of the script.
+You can also provide js modules to auto inject when the application starts into, `yourhome/.hackchat-electron/mods` folder/dir.
+You can also right-click and choose to inject a js  file on demand.

 TODO